 One major advantage of conservancies in Kenya is their low-impact tourism model.
 Unlike crowded national parks, conservancies limit the number of vehicles and visitors.
 This approach creates exclusive safari experiences, allowing travelers to enjoy off-road game drives, night safaris, and guided walking tours.
 These activities bring guests closer to nature while minimizing disturbance to wildlife.

 Kenya boasts several outstanding conservancies.
 Ol Pejeta Conservancy is famous for its rhino conservation efforts and is home to the last two northern white rhinos.
-Mara North, Naboisho, and Olare Motorogi Conservancies, located within the Maasai Mara ecosystem, offer incredible predator sightings and Great Migration experiences.
+Mara North, Naboisho, and Olare Motorogi Conservancies, located within the conservancies in Masai Mara ecosystem, offer incredible predator sightings and Great Migration experiences.
 Meanwhile, Lewa and Borana Conservancies lead in rhino and Grevy’s zebra conservation.

 Visitors to these conservancies directly support conservation and community initiatives.
 A significant portion of tourism revenue funds education, healthcare, and employment for local communities.
 Additionally, many conservancies operate eco-friendly lodges and camps, ensuring sustainable tourism practices.